 - Exam English has 10 groups of academic words, with practice tests for you to complete once you work your way through each set.

 Academic writing skills

 Manchester Academic Phrasebank is an academic resource designed for international students whose first language is not English.
 It offers useful and practical tools and examples of academic phrasing, organised according to the main sections of a research paper, such as defining terms, giving examples, comparing and contrasting and signalling transition.
-A PDF version is also available.

 Using English for Academic Purposes (UEFAP) offers a vast amount of information and advice for international students.
 The 'Writing' section of the website section goes through structuring essays and reports, referencing and other features of academic writing.

 Writing assistant tools and checkers